Video: Late-Fall Paddling on the Jones River

 These last 2 operations were located at the Jones River Landing, now part of the Jones River Landing Environmental Heritage Center.
 One of the Center’s goals is connecting the local community to the historic waterway that flows through its heart, which it does through various boatbuilding programs, lectures and events.

 The Center also provides river access to its members.
 For $50 a year, members can park onsite and use the Center’s small ramp and dock for launching of canoes and kayaks.
 It’s money well spent, and supports a good cause.

 From the landing it’s an easy paddle to the river mouth, some 1.5 miles downstream through scenic marshes.
 And if you go during the off-season, like I did, you’re not likely to see another person on the river.

 Of course, always use caution when paddling in cold weather and cold water.
 Wear a PFD and carry the proper safety equipment, and don’t venture far from shore.
 Also, keep a close eye on the weather, as it can change quickly in the spring and fall.
-For more cold-weather paddling tips and advice on equipment, see New England Boating’s article and video with Ed Duggan of the Kayak Learning Center in Salem, Massachusetts by CLICKING HERE.
+For more cold-weather paddling tips and advice on equipment, click here.

 Follow New England Boating:

 Don’t forget to sign up for our monthly newsletter!